YawKar/serde-course/ex10/README.md

    - deserialization fallbacks only for missing fields
 4. Read the description of [default with path attribute](https://serde.rs/container-attrs.html#default--path)
 5. Try to implement default with path attribute in /* Place your serde macro here */ section!
-6. Once you've implemented serialization and deserialization, run the tests: `cargo test`
+6. Once you've implemented deserialization, run the tests: `cargo test`

 # Additional Resources